-Steve Kolakowsky is a freelance engineer and producer based out of northern New Jersey.
-He is an AES fellow, a BMI songwriter and Voting Member of the Grammys (Recording Academy, Producers & Engineers Wing).
+Steve Kolakowsky is a freelance engineer & producer based out of northern New Jersey.
+He is an AES fellow, a BMI songwriter & Voting Member of the Grammys (Recording Academy, Producers & Engineers Wing).

 Click the 'Contact' button above & tell me how I can help you take your project to the next level.